Virtual IP Addresses

 strongSwan currently implements one scenario with IKEv2 configuration payloads, where a virtual IP address is requested by the initiator and one or several IPv4 and/or IPv6 addresses are assigned from multiple pools by the responder.

-An alterantive approach is possible by the IKEv2 protocol where the responder would propose virtual IP addresses to the initiator but this is an uncommon setup and therefore not supported.
+An alternative approach is possible by the IKEv2 protocol where the responder would propose virtual IP addresses to the initiator but this is an uncommon setup and therefore not supported.
 It is supported for IKEv1, though, with ModeConfig in push mode.

 Initiator Configuration